mic-umcg/samit/manual.md

     4. *Create normalized images*.
 The new images will be created according to the parameters selected and the information probided in the file (table).

 ### Apply whole brain mask
-A new image will be created removing the signal from the outside of the brain.
-The brain mask will be selected automatically according to the default parameters of the atlas.
+A new image will be created by removing the signal from outside of the brain.
+The brain mask will be selected automatically according to the default parameters of the atlas (samit_atlases.txt).
 The new constructed images will have the prefix **m**.

-## VOI Analysis
+## Analysis
 The purpose of this section is to facilitate the extraction of the descriptive values from the images, which can be further used for statistics analysis.
 The program will ask you for the image containing the Volumes of Interest (VOIs), and then will ask for the image(s) from where the values want to be calculated.
 The results will be saved in a tabulated text file (\*.txt) and in a Matlab file (\*.mat).
 >**Important:** The extraction of the results will proceed even if the files had different orientation or dimensions than the VOIs.
 Its recommend to use only images already aligned and with the same dimensions than the desired SAMIT template.
 The results obtained with images with different orientations and/or dimensions might not be correct!!

 ## Templates
 The construction process to obtain tracer-specific PET and SPECT templates have been automatized as described in [Vallez Garcia et al. 2015](http://dx.doi.org/10.1371/journal.pone.0122363).
 The program assumes that the images are already aligned between them in space and uptake (e.g. in PMOD software and then reoriented to SPM).
 The first image selected in the list will be used as the reference image, and all the other images will be aligned to this one in the first step of the template construction.
 >**Note:** It is recommended to check the images that will be used for the construction of the template with Check Image Registration (`Check Reg`) in SPM, to select the most appropriate reference image and to confirm that the images are correctly aligned between them.
+>It is also recommended to use images with a bigger dimension than the one of the reference MRI.
+This will allow later the construction of templates with different sizes, and it will avoid regions with zeros or NaN in the image.

 The steps performed by the program are:
 1. Spatial normalization of the selected images to the first one.